fpereiro/lite/readme.md

 ## Question this!

 Anything I learned, I learned from others or direct experience.
 Please challenge this, especially if you have direct experience that supports your challenge.
-Open an [issue](https://github.com/fpereiro/unfancy/issues) or comment on the [HN thread](https://news.ycombinator.com/item?id=38177844).
+Open an [issue](https://github.com/fpereiro/unfancy/issues).

 Thank you for reading.
 May you find joy and improve the world through your code!